All Episodes

 will translate hello, a cash cow being a cash cow.

-Speaking of loneliness.
-If you're lonely and you are a
+Speaking of loneliness, if you're lonely and you are a

 person who suffers from depression or any sort of withdrawal

-might be familiar with is apparently a.
+might be familiar with is apparently a lack of regular hygiene.

-Speaker 4 (04:41):
+(04:41):

 People who experience depression say that it's hard for them